ept-team/equinor-ctf-2022/writeups/Misc/hashle/rebug/README.md

 100-1000 hashes left after one single guess, approx `-99.995%`.
 Imma refer to it as the **yellow algorithm** :)).

+The other algorithm we used, the **normal algorith**, simply keep track of possible characters in each position.
+The way we keep track of this is to keep a set of possible characters for each position in the hash.
+Initially `[0-f]`, and whenever we get a green hint we set the set to only contain that one hint, and whenever we get a yellow hint we remove the character we submitted (since it was not correct).
+We can then use that to filter away those that are not possible.

 ## remaining part
 The hardest part of this task was probably making it work consequently.
 Just reading the pre-hashes password list takes many seconds on my shitty laptop,